 - Focused ultrasound is noninvasive and therefore has reduced risk for infection and blood clots, and potential for shorter recovery time.

 - Precise targeting minimizes damage to non-targeted healthy tissue.

 - No ionizing radiation, enabling repeat treatment if necessary.

 - Treatment can be a complement to drug therapy, enabling enhanced delivery of chemotherapy or immunotherapy to tumors.

 - May potentially induce an anti-tumor immune response.

 A trial at the University of Virginia is evaluating the use of high-intensity focused ultrasound combined with pembrolizumab in patients with metastatic breast cancer.
 One-half of participants will be randomized to receive the first dose of pembrolizumab after focused ultrasound and one-half of participants will be randomized to receive their first dose of pembrolizumab before focused ultrasound.
-More information on the study can be found here.

 Regulatory Approval and Reimbursement